Solar Terms or Seasonal Points for Winter

 • Don’t schedule too many evening engagements

-I hope this gives you some good ideas on how to work with the solar terms using Chinese Medicine!
-Be sure to check back at this page for more seasons as I release them, and if you’re not on my mailing list get on it here to get updates as I release them!
+I hope this provides you with some valuable ideas for using the solar terms in conjunction with Chinese Medicine.
+Be sure to check out this page to learn about all of the solar terms, and if you’re not on my mailing list, get on it here!

 Chinese Medicine for Yoga Online Training